Updated April 2026

 When DSCR Makes the Most Sense

-In my experience, DSCR loans are the best fit in three situations:
+In my experience, DSCR loans are a strong fit in three situations:

 - You already have 5-10 financed properties.
 Conventional lending gets harder the more properties you own.
 DSCR doesn't care.